gyulanemeth/bluefox.email/email-sending-concepts/return-path.md

 ## <a id="frequently-asked-questions-about-return-path"></a>Frequently Asked Questions About Return Path

 ### What are common issues with Return Path implementation?
 Common issues include unmonitored bounce and complaint addresses, authentication failures when sending servers aren't authorized in SPF, and domain alignment problems causing DMARC failures.
-Proper configuration requires dedicated feedback processing and alignment between visible "From" domain and Return-Path domain.
+Proper configuration requires dedicated feedback processing and alignment between the visible "From" domain and Return-Path domain.

 ### Can Return Path be the same as the From address?
 Yes, for personal emails they're often identical.
 However, professional senders typically use specialized Return-Path addresses for automated bounce processing, campaign tracking, and better reputation management while maintaining domain alignment.